The Politics of Personalized News Aggregation: General model

 \begin{proof} The second inequality holds because $\bm{\chi}^{\ast \ast} \succeq \bm{\chi}$ for any $p$-consistent $\bm{\chi}$.
-To establish the first equality and inequality, note that under $\bm{\chi}^{\ast \ast}$ and uniform population distribution, each type of voter is influential, and the resulting collection of influential coalitions, $2^{\mathcal{K}}-\left\{\emptyset\right\}$, is the richest across all scenarios. \end{proof}
+To establish the first equality and inequality, note that under $\bm{\chi}^{\ast \ast}$ and uniform population distribution, each type of voter is influential, and the resulting collection $2^{\mathcal{K}}-\left\{\emptyset\right\}$ of influential coalitions is the richest across all scenarios. \end{proof}

+The implications of Proposition \ref{prop_richness} are twofold.
+First, Theorem \ref{thm_main} of the main text prescribes the exact lower bound for the policy polarization under personalized news aggregation.
+Second, as long as this lower bound stays positive, changes in the environment (e.g., enrich voters' types, divide the same type of voters into multiple subgroups) wouldn't render policy polarization trivial.

-Consider next the transition from broadcast to personalized news, which enriches the news configuration and hence has a negative policy polarization effect, holding other things constant.
-Given this, the reader can attribute the increasing policy polarization shown in Proposition \ref{prop_personalization} solely to changes in marginal news distributions.
+Consider next the transition from broadcast news aggregation to personalized news aggregation.
+As demonstrated in the next proposition, such a transition enriches the configuration matrix and hence has a negative policy polarization effect, holding other things constant.
+In light of this result, the reader can safely attribute the increasing policy polarization shown in Proposition \ref{prop_personalization} to changes in marginal signal distributions.